josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 No matter how great your LinkedIn profile is, it's still just another LinkedIn profile.

-It's hard to stand out when you're the same circle avatar, on the same page, with the same colors and layout as everyone else.
+It's hard to stand out when you're the same circle avatar, on a page 95% the same as everyone else's.

 </CalloutPlusQuote>

 A personal website is a great way to stand out.
 You can, and should, link to it from everywhere.
 Having one has served me extremely well over the years.

-Your website doesn't need to be fancy, at all.
+Your website doesn't need to be fancy at all.
 Bonus points for building it yourself, but it's not required.
 If you do, build it well.
 Overly simple is better than over-complicated.
 (In other words: rock your `<body>` right.
 Yes, the Backstreet Boys jokes will continue.
 No, I will not apologize).

-You don't have to blog, though it's a good idea, if you're into it at all.
+You don't have to blog, though it's a good idea if you're into it at all.
 You can just write about stuff you're working on and learning, if nothing else. (“_But I don't have anything new or unique to say_,” you might argue.
 To which I might reply: “_This ain't the world's first job advice post, yet here we both are_.”)

-You don't even need to have multiple pages, or a lot of content.
-One page will do, if that's what you feel fits best.
-(This should go without saying, but: do ***not*** fill your website with AI-generated slop.
-People can smell that these days, and it most likely _will_ backfire.)
+You don't need a lot of content.
+Even one page will do, if that's what you feel fits best.
+(This should go without saying, but: do ***not*** fill your website with AI-generated writing.
+It's easy to spot and it looks terrible.)

-However big or small, though, your site absolutely _should_ exist in some form, and it should be well-made.
+Whatever the size and shape of your site, though: it should be well-made.
 After all, you're trying to get a job coding things, so make the things you code nice enough that somebody might want to hire you to code their thing, too.

 If you aren't comfortable designing your own site, get some help, or use a template of some kind.
 If all else fails, mimic something tasteful and minimalist.
 When in doubt, keep it simple.
 Having a website that looks amateurish probably hurts you more than not having one at all, so put in the work.
-Seek out feedback, in any case.
+Seek out feedback.

 Similarly: you need some projects to show.
 (Hint: the website itself could be one.)